opendocsg/opendoc-formsg-faq/BasicGuide.md

 ## Is Form really up 24/7?

 Yes, we are up 24/7.
 There is no planned maintenance window.
 Typically once a few months we have a 2 hour maintenance window from 12am - 2am, but most features are constantly deployed without downtime.
-Because we do not charge for the service we do not have an SLA, but have a measured uptime of 99.999% since we launched.
+Because we do not charge for the service, we do not have an SLA but have a measured uptime of 99.999% since we launched.
 The exception is SingPass and CorpPass, which do have planned maintenance, with which you can contact SPCP rep [alvin_wee@tech.gov.sg](mailto:alvin_wee@tech.gov.sg) to find out more.

 ## How will I be informed of any issues with my form?